Skip to main content

 In an effort to support new and creative events and activities that Stamp does allow for student organizations, university departments, and non-university clients to have events that extend beyond the posted building hours, for an additional fee.

-1. Clients must request to have their approved events take place beyond posted building hours at least ten (10) business days prior to the event.
+1. Clients must submit a request to have their approved events take place beyond posted building hours at least ten (10) business days prior to the event.

 a.
-All requests for extended building hours must be submitted in writing to the assigned Event Coordinator via email.
+All requests for extended building hours must be submitted in writing to the assigned Event Coordinator.

 b.
-All requests for extended hours are subject to the approval of the Assistant Director of Event & Guest Services or his/her designee
+All requests for extended hours are subject to the approval of the Assistant Director of Event & Guest Services or their designee.

-3. The Stamp only guarantees a Building Manager or an Event Services Assistant will be provided as staff during extended building hours.
+3. The Stamp will guarantee that a minimum of 2 staff (a Building Manager along with an Event Assistant or Guest Services Assistant) will be provided as staff during extended building hours.

 a.
 Additional staffing may be required based on the magnitude of the event.
-Additional staffing includes but is not limited to Housekeeping, Maintenance, Dining Services, , Event Support, and IT.
+Additional staffing includes but is not limited to Housekeeping, Maintenance, Dining Services, Event Support, and AV staffing

 b.
 During extended building hours clients will only have access to the rooms that have already been reserved.